oscar-system/Oscar.jl/docs/src/DeveloperDocumentation/debugging.md

 modification of `v` has to be considered illegal.
 Upon creation of the array called `v`, we have full rights over the object and can mutate at will.
-However, after passing it to the function `PolynomialRing`, we have given up *owernership* of the array and are no longer free to modify it.
+However, after passing it to the function `PolynomialRing`, we have given up *ownership* of the array and are no longer free to modify it.

 General Oscar Principle (GOP):